 Could also weigh votes according to staking age, ie how long one has staked on the platform.
 The longer staked the more voting power.

 Actions registered on-chain, such as a voting record, will be the visible and permanent record of governance actions on a distributed ledger system.
 It is important to note that this will only be the tip of the iceberg.
 Any meaningful vote will most likely be preceded by off-chain discussions and debates, which should be as open and fair as possible.
 The methods of achieving this should be part of the governance rules.
 Also, the process by which motions can be introduced for an on-chain vote must be specified.
 Proposals can be posted on a wiki and getting vetted by moderators/team to be voted on.

 Offline discussion and proposals will take place on a dedicated wiki page for the entire community to use.
 This can link to other places like reddit and twitter to engage as many as possible.
 Voting can happen here as well via a link to the webpage that has an associated on-chain link.

 (Please note: The ADD.xyz Foundation will be set up over time using a phased approach)

-To avoid any conflict of interest and maintain independence, community members who hold PLT can not be connected with the Foundation or its affiliates in any manner, and the assets and funds of the Foundation or its affiliates remain under the control of the relevant Board of Directors who shall exercise independent judgement and apply them to achieve the Foundation's objectives.
+To avoid any conflict of interest and maintain independence, community members who hold ADD can not be connected with the Foundation or its affiliates in any manner, and the assets and funds of the Foundation or its affiliates remain under the control of the relevant Board of Directors who shall exercise independent judgement and apply them to achieve the Foundation's objectives.

-The right to vote does not entitle PLT holders to vote on the operation and management of the Foundation or its affiliates or their assets, and does not constitute any equity interest in the Foundation or its affiliates.
+The right to vote does not entitle ADD holders to vote on the operation and management of the Foundation or its affiliates or their assets, and does not constitute any equity interest in the Foundation or its affiliates.